Vehicle loss

 Aviva auto theft recommendations

-As Canada creates a new National Action Plan on Auto Theft, Aviva Canada was pleased to participate in government, industry and stakeholder consultations and to submit a list of recommendations designed to better protect Canadians against auto theft.
+As Canada creates a new National Action Plan on Combatting Auto Theft, Aviva Canada was pleased to participate in government, industry and stakeholder consultations and to submit a list of recommendations designed to better protect Canadians against auto theft.
 They include:

 • Update the anti-theft requirements in Canada’s Motor Vehicle Safety Regulations, which haven’t changed since 2007.